tathagata-raha/anaphora_resolution_in_bengali/README.md

 For more information, check the report and presentation.
 For examples, check the test_sentences.

-The research ppaers which were referred are also provided.
+The research papers which were referred are also provided.